projecthorus/oziplotter/doc/03_Inputs.md

 * Payload Positions:  `TELEMETRY,HH:MM:SS,latitude,longitude,altitude\n`
   * Example: `TELEMETRY,01:05:20,-34.12345,138.12345,10123\n`
   * Payload positions are added to a track within OziExplorer.
+  * The time (in HH:MM:SS format) should be the time the telemetry was received, and must be in UTC time, in the current UTC day.
+This time information is used to calculate ascent/descent rates, and feeds into the predictor.

 * Waypoint data: `WAYPOINT,name,latitude,longitude,comment\n`
   * Example: `WAYPOINT,VK5QI-9,-34.12345,138.1234,QSY 439.900\n`
   * Waypoints are plotted in OziExplorer, and are referenced by name.
 Hence, they can be updated by sending a new Waypoint data sentence with the same waypoint name.
+  * Waypoints cannot currently be deleted (TODO!)

 The following software has been designed to produce data in this format, and is suitable for gathering payload telemetry from various sources: